mirna14/projnotes-2023a-class/README.md

 5. Updating to ES6

-We going update our  code a ES6 for code were modern starting changing "var" for "import" and using arrow functions
+We going update our  code a ES6 for code were modern starting changing "const" for "import" and using arrow functions in  code

+Before  update  at ES6 this project run without  any problem, the update dosnt detected that "import" the app in file www and i cant resolved that problem 😥 it is the reason for dosnt i can advanced in my project